paochocom/PoE/design_pattern_decisions.md

 Either for Logic reason (A proof can be used once only) or for security reason (No one should be able to add tag to your proofs / suicide function restricted to owner).

-## Auto depreciation and mortal
+## Circuit Breaker
 I added an emergency stop by implementing a suicide function.
 In the event of something going bad, only the owner can kill the contract.

-## Circuit Breaker
-There is also a function that would lock all possible upload or addition of proof with tags.
-This can be called by the owner of the contract.
-It can be a  preventive measure before killing the contract.
+We could also think about a "pause" mode activable by the owner for not allowing anyone to add more tags or proof untill reopened by the owner.

 ## State Machine

 To the best of my knowledge and understanding of the course, i did my best to implement a contract that allows to have a coherent and stable state.

+## Reflexions
+I decided to go for the most simple implementation.
+A more complex way could have been done using the "Factory Contract" design pattern and have a factory deploying "child" contracts for each proof created.
+It would require more time, but i believe it would have been a cleaner way to do it.